mourendxu/TD-OpenCV3TOP/README.md

 _**The Binary Release has been built against:**_
 - **Stable** Touchdesinger 2018.27910
 - **Experimental** Touchdesigner 2019.12330
-- OpenCV version 3.4.4. \*3.4.5 will work as well.
+- OpenCV version 3.4.4 for **Mac** and 3.4.5 for **Windows**.

-_**Functionality/Purpose**_
+_**Functionality/Purpose:**_

 This plugin adds the OpenCV FaceDetect functionality to TD via a C++ TOP.

-Though OpenCV is already integrated into TD, it's done via Python, which is not terribly convenient when you have to deal with streams of data.
-This plugin now allows you to pipe data from any TOP straight into the OpenCV algorithms and spit out data in way that can be acted upon immediately.
+Though OpenCV has already been integrated into TD, it's done via Python, which is not terribly convenient when you have to deal with streams of data.
+This plugin now allows you to pipe data from any TOP straight into the OpenCV algorithms and spit out data in a way that can be acted upon immediately.
 It makes the whole process much more streamlined and faster.

 ## Release Notes v1.5 3/31/2019